 Career Services & Leadership Development

-The Fellows Program began in Fall 2014 with the generous support of the Eustace-Kwan Family Foundation.
-The pilot program started in the College of Business with 25 students.
-The number of College of Business fellows increased to 50 in Spring 2015 and 100 students each in Fall 2015, Spring 2016, and Fall 2016.
+The Fellows Program was founded in fall 2014 with the generous support of the Eustace-Kwan Family Foundation.
+Its pilot program in the College of Business enrolled 25 students.
+The number of College of Business Fellows increased to 50 in spring 2015 and 100 students each in fall 2015, spring 2016, and fall 2016.
 The success of the program resulted in additional support from the Eustace-Kwan Family Foundation in December 2016.
-With the full support of President Wong and campus leadership, the program has now expanded to accept applications from students in the College of Business, College of Ethnic Studies, College of Health and Social Sciences, College of Liberal and Creative Arts, and College of Science and Engineering.
+With the full endorsement of President Wong and campus leadership, the program has expanded to accept applications from students in the Colleges of Business, Ethnic Studies, Health & Social Sciences, Liberal & Creative Arts, and Science & Engineering.

 Applicants must be currently enrolled juniors or seniors during the semester of participation.
-Announcements are made at the beginning of each semester requesting that students submit their applications to the program.
+Application requirements and deadline are announced at the beginning of each semester.